underscoreio/underscoreio/src/html/_posts/2015-07-02-annihilators-in-scala.md

 final case class Empty[A] extends Interval[A]
 ~~~

-The repeated nested pattern matching (aka structural recursion) gets fairly tedious, and got me looking for some way to eliminate it.
+The repeated nested pattern matching (aka structural recursion) gets fairly tedious, especially as there were many methods and numerous classes using this pattner.
+This got me looking for some way to eliminate it.

 The first realisation is a type with an annihilator is isomorphic to an `Option`.
 We can divide the domain `A` into two subsets,